-Steph wanted to chat with a travel advisor who would share about how going to a travel school helped prime their career for success.
+Steph wanted to chat with a travel advisor who would share about how attending a travel school helped prime her career for success.
 But what she discussed with Lu Maggiora of Travel with Lu, covered sooo much more ground.

-Embarking on a new chapter in her life, Lu Maggiora came into the travel industry during what turned out to be one of its most trying times, a few years before post 9/11 and during the rise of online travel agencies (OTAs).
-But rooted in a strong travel agent education a Los Medano and bolstered by her student peers, Maggiora's agency continues to thrive over 20 year later.
+Embarking on a new chapter in her life, Lu Maggiora came into the travel industry during what turned out to be one of its most trying times, a few years before prior to 9/11, which coincided with the rise of online travel agencies (OTAs).
+But rooted in a strong travel agent education at Los Medanos and bolstered by her student peers, Maggiora's agency continues to thrive over 20 year later.
 Lean from Lu about how a travel school helped her create community, how she developed her business into booking groups, and how her A+ instagram and unique marketing techniques translated to a loyal customer base (spoiler alert: she made photos of her forehead a branding icon).

 - Travel Agent Training & Education: HAR's resource on travel agent education.